AlexeyPechnikov/gis-snippets/ParaView/ProgrammableSource/README.md

 3. Use [Programmable Filter](../ProgrammableFilter/README.md) (the best way for custom code with pipeline input and the complete processing pipeline),
 4. Use Plugins (the best way for well formalized code modules).

 Below use explaining the way #2.
-In this case we use Python code with is integrated into ParaView processing pipeline but it's not depends of the other pipeline objects.
+In this case we use Python code integrated into ParaView processing pipeline without dependencies to other pipeline objects.
 Way #3 is very similar but it depends of other pipeline items.

 [Install Python modules](../install.md)